decitre/music_shops/README.md

 Tested on macos and termux.

-Disclaimer: this tool is not a web scraper, since data is neither aggretated or stored.
+Disclaimer: this tool is not a web scraper.
+Data is neither aggregated nor stored.

 <!--